fossasia/pslab-hardware/README.md

 * 4MHz, 4-channel Logic analyzer with 15 nS resolution.Voltage and Current Sources
 * SPI, I2C, UART outputs
-* On-board 2.4 GHz transceiver for wireless data acquisition.
-(Work in progress..)
 * Graphical Interfaces for Oscilloscope, Logic Analyser, streaming data, wireless acquisition and several experiments developed that use a common framework which drastically reduces code required to incorporate control and plotting widgets.
 * PSLab also has space for an ESP-12 module for WiFi access with access point/ station mode.